Jordan-Finlay/stone_henge/README.md

 I did have a bug with my footer's links not opening correctly on a new page but this has since been fixed.

 ## Validator Testing
+- HTML

-- No errors were returned when passing through the official W3C validator - <"https://validator.w3.org/nu/?doc=https%3A%2F%2Fjordan-finlay.github.io%2Fstone_henge%2F">
+No errors were returned when passing through the official W3C validator - <"https://validator.w3.org/nu/?doc=https%3A%2F%2Fjordan-finlay.github.io%2Fstone_henge%2F">

 - CSS
-  - No errors were found when passing through the official (Jigsaw) validator - <https://jigsaw.w3.org/css-validator/validator?uri=https%3A%2F%2Fjordan-finlay.github.io%2Fstone_henge%2Findex.html&profile=css3svg&usermedium=all&warning=1&vextwarning=&lang=en>
+No errors were found when passing through the official (Jigsaw) validator - <https://jigsaw.w3.org/css-validator/validator?uri=https%3A%2F%2Fjordan-finlay.github.io%2Fstone_henge%2Findex.html&profile=css3svg&usermedium=all&warning=1&vextwarning=&lang=en>

 I am currently using "Prettier" so the W3C validator complains with trailing slashes that have "no effect".
 I can remove the slashes myself but whenever I save or format my code prettier will add them back in.